 Some of the earliest known settlers were the Richardson, Maddison and Holland families.
 It is said that Charles Richardson named the town Mount Beauty when admiring the view from the top of a steep spur on his run.

-A drought that occurred between 1838 and 1844 saw pastoralists come to the Kiewa Valley with its fertile land and engage in cattle grazing, dairying, tobacco growing and timber harvesting and milling.
+A drought between 1838 and 1844 in other parts of Victoria saw pastoralists come to the Kiewa Valley.
+Land there remained fertile, enabling cattle grazing, dairying, tobacco growing and timber harvesting and milling.

 As construction of the Snowy Mountains Scheme slowed down, the houses were sold to permanent workers, and in 1960, Bright Council (now Alpine Shire Council) took control of the township.